-- the name(s) and the job title(s) of the member(s) of staff who used reasonable force. - the name(s) of the pupil(s) involved. - when and where the incident took place. - names of staff and pupils who witnessed the incident. - the reason the force was necessary. - the progress of the incident.
-Include details of behaviour of the pupil which led up to the incident; any attempts to resolve the situation; what was said by staff and pupils; the degree of force used; how it was applied; how long it was used for. - the pupil's response and the eventual outcome. - details of any injuries suffered by either staff or pupils. - details of any damage to property. - details of any medical treatment required (an accident form will be completed). - details of any follow-up, including contact with the parents/carers of the pupil(s) involved. - any other relevant details e.g., the involvement of any other agency, e.g., the Police.
+- the name(s) and the job title(s) of the member(s) of staff who used reasonable force. - the name(s) of the pupil(s) involved. - when and where the incident took place. - names of staff and pupils who witnessed the incident. - the reason the force was necessary (as appropriate).

+- details of the pupil's behaviour leading up to the incident; any attempts to resolve the situation; what was said by staff and pupils; the degree of force used; how it was applied; how long it was used for. - the pupil's response and the eventual outcome. - details of any injuries suffered by either staff or pupils and any damage to property. - details of any medical treatment required (an accident form will be completed). - details of any follow-up, including contact with the parents/carers of the pupil(s) involved. - any other relevant details e.g., the involvement of any other agency, e.g., the Police.

-Pupil witnesses may also be asked to provide a written account if appropriate.
-These notes should be kept in the pupil's file.
-Routine incidents of physical intervention, usually for pupils with identified needs as set out in the pupil's intervention plans (i.e. an Individual Risk Management Plan included in this document) will need to be recorded as follows (Behaviour Incident sheet Part A):
+Routine incidents of physical intervention, usually for pupils with identified needs as set out in the pupil's intervention plans (i.e. an Individual Risk Management Plan included in this document) will need to be recorded as follows: